kataras/iris/README.md

 // second parameter is the system directory (string) StaticWeb(reqPath string, systemPath string) RouteNameFunc

-// StaticEmbedded  used when files are distrubuted inside the app executable, using go-bindata mostly
+// StaticEmbedded  used when files are distributed inside the app executable, using go-bindata mostly
 // First parameter is the request path, the path which the files in the vdir will be served to, for example "/static"
 // Second parameter is the (virtual) directory path, for example "./assets"
 // Third parameter is the Asset function